Risk management

 - Ongoing identification of significant risks.

-- The analysis and assessment of these risks, in each of the businesses or corporate areas, and taking into account their integrated effect on the group, for which the use of common criteria for measurement, control and quantification will be encouraged.
+- Analysis and assessment of these risks, both within each business or corporate area and considering their combined impact on the Group, promoting the use of common criteria for measurement, control and quantification.

-- The development of due diligence, control and monitoring systems for compliance with the guidelines.
+- Development of due diligence, control and monitoring systems to ensure compliance with the Guidelines.

-- Continuous evaluation of the system’s suitability and efficiency and of best practices for their eventual incorporation into the model.
+- Continuous assessment of the suitability and efficiency of the System and of best practices for possible incorporation into the model.

 Company Board of Directors